 Nick Jones knows dogs and dog behaviour, and helps pet owners understand and resolve any challenges that might exist.
 Nick helps with issues such as dog aggression, jumping up, pulling, non-recall, nervous behaviour, chewing, separation anxiety, biting and nipping, excessive barking and puppy visits.
 Nick is also a Dog Expert Witness and assesses dogs under the Dangerous Dogs Act.

-Celia is an accomplished author and expert on cat behaviour, and regularly appears on TV, radio, and in the newspapers (she's currently The Daily Telegraph's Pet Agony Aunt).
-Her book One Hundred Ways for a Cat to Train Its Human, sold almost half a million copies in the UK and was on the best seller list two years running.
-In 1976 she started writing about pets for The Sunday Times Magazine.
+Celia Haddon is an accomplished author and expert on cat behaviour, and regularly appears on radio and in newspapers and magazines.
+As the Daily Telegraph’s pet agony aunt from l997-2007, she dealt with about 100,000 queries about all kinds of animals.
+Her book, One Hundred Ways for a Cat to Train Its Human, sold almost half a million copies in the UK.
+She has a masters degree in clinical animal behaviour (ie. cat and dog problems) and is a cat behaviour specialist.
+Her website, catexpert.co.uk, has free advice on cats, dogs and small pets.
+She rehabilitates difficult kittens – some videos can be seen on her Youtube channel.
 Celia lives with her two cats, Tilly and Toby, who rule the roost.

 Liz qualified from the University of Cambridge in 2004, and has worked in mixed practice in the Lake District, completed a small animal internship, and she now works in shelter medicine and emergency critical care.
 Her special interests are diagnostic imaging and cytology.
 Liz recently set up Vetsnet, a social enterprise resource website to promote wellbeing within the veterinary profession.
 She is a CatDogFish purist, with two dogs, a tail-less cat, and pond full of Koi carp.